Adopted: March 2001 Revised: June 2020

 In the determination of the representation, the Union should base its decision by using its own assessment (see Step 2), the Employer’s documentation such as the investigation report, the documentary evidence, and any other document.

 Where a complaint is upheld by the Employer and discipline is rendered, at the Respondent’s request, the appropriate Union body will review the disciplinary penalty and where it is deemed that the penalty is unjust, will provide this member with representation on subsequent grievances.

-If the Union decides to provide representation to the Respondent, the Union representative must advise the member, (by providing copy of these Guidelines), that the representation at one level of the grievance procedure does not guarantee representation at further levels, including adjudication.
+If the Union decides to provide representation to the Respondent, the Union representative must advise the member (by providing a copy of these Guidelines) that the representation at one level of the grievance procedure does not guarantee representation at further levels, including adjudication.

 If at any levels the penalty is deemed to be just, the Union will not provide representation to the Respondent.

 The Guidelines do not apply to situations wherein members are exercising their rights and duties as Union members or officials, such as in relation to Union discipline or the PSAC Picket Line Policy.